 An early version of Larousse Gastronomique claims it consisted of mayonnaise, tinted pink with poached coral and the pulverized shell of a lobster, and seasoned with salt and caviar.
 According to restaurant critic Craig Claiborne, it contained mayonnaise, chili sauce, horseradish, grated onion and caviar.

 But according to The Oxford Encyclopedia of Food and Drink, caviar is an unlikely ingredient.
 It probably got its name because of the Russian love of pickles, the encyclopedia says.

 Today, Russian dressing generally consists of mayonnaise, chili sauce or ketchup, relish, horseradish and paprika.

 It’s quite certain Nashua’s James Colburn didn’t put caviar in the salad dressing he bottled and sold under the name “Russian.”

 He worked in a meat market until he opened his own wholesale grocery and meat business in 1906.
 While running that business he hit upon the idea of a Russian salad dressing.
 He was able to retire on the proceeds.

 His biographer wrote, “As he rests on his laurels, he is conscious of having done his part well in conferring a blessing upon the people who have learned the art of eating well.”

-The Boston Globe's Household Department provided the following recipe for Russian Dressing on Jan.
+The Boston Globe’s Household Department provided the following recipe for the condiment on Jan.
 25, 1914:

 Get a large bowl and mixer, then beat yolk of three eggs, one teaspoon of mustard and one of salt, a dash of paprika and 1/2 cup of vinegar.
 Mix up well and, while mixing, add 1 pinch olive oil and continue mixing until thick.
 Strain one-half bottle of chili sauce through a cloth and mix what remains with the dressing.
 Add some chopped chives and a dash of Worcestershire sauce and the dressing is complete.